dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > enlightenment and rationalism after sufficient cultural engineering
 > to allow rationalism to flourish.

 Why do militant atheists spit on the memory of Christianity?
-According to the most educated atheists -- i.e. Richard Dawkins -- concepts such as memetics and holonic information theory imply that spectrally harmonized belief systems have critical sociological functions.
+Even according to the most educated atheists -- i.e. Richard Dawkins -- concepts such as memetics and holonic information theory imply that spectrally harmonized belief systems have critical sociological functions.
 The radicalizing atheists online are simply uneducated or lack imagination.

 <a name="atheists-are-a-delicacy-to-me" />